orestis-z/acp-hp/docs/README.md

 We are from the antimatter universe.

-Anti CryptoPunks are the antiparticles of the corresponding particles in "ordinary" CryptoPunks and the first _AntiVerse_ project.
+Anti CryptoPunks are the antiparticles of the corresponding particles in "ordinary" CryptoPunks and the first _Antiverse_ project.

 We have NO affiliation with LarvaLabs.